wvovaw/blog/README.md

 - [ ] Pagination for blogs lists
 - [ ] Related posts section ( or Read next)
 - [ ] Different images for light and dark theme
+- [ ] Fix code highlighting (this seemes to be a dope --> https://rehype-pretty-code.netlify.app/)

 ##  pages